 iPad 3 brings a Retina display to remember

-The arrival of the Retina display proved great news for iPad owners.
+The arrival of the Retina display proved great for iPad buyers.
 Now they could enjoy astonishingly crisp visuals on the new tablet’s 9.7-inch screen.
 Apple introduced the Retina display with the iPhone 4 in mid-2010, making its arrival on the iPad both inevitable and highly anticipated.

 In fact, the 264 pixels per inch was a lower density than on the iPhone.
 However, users typically hold iPads further away from their eyes than iPhones.
 That meant Apple could stick with its “Retina” marketing term.